Vodafone towers spinoff Vantage eyes growth, open to bigger deals - CEO

 Vantage Towers, which owns 68,000 masts across nine European countries, is eyeing a spring listing in Frankfurt that would arm CEO Vivek Badrinath with the firepower to pay for takeovers with its own shares.

 In an interview, Badrinath said his primary focus would be to strengthen Vantage’s position in its existing markets.
-But the former Orange executive suggested a tie-up with the leading French operator would also make sense.
+But the former Orange executive also acknowledged interest expressed by the French operator in possible towers cooperation.

 Europe lagged the United States by 20 years in reshaping its industry to split infrastructure from mobile operators, with just 42% of its towers run by specialist companies compared to 90% in the United States.

-Note: (This story clarifies Vantage CEO comments in paragraphs 3 and 12 acknowledging Orange comments on possible towers cooperation, instead of suggesting a deal would make sense.)